As an Amazon Associate I earn from qualifying purchases.

 - Nursing pillow, regardless if you are breastfeeding.
 It helped me so much to protect my incision of my c-section while having a bouncing toddler and newborn.

 - Large diaper bag – I tried so many bags, and I always came back to the Jansport Backpack.
 That way, I could put it on my back and go.
-Especially since I always needed two arms free and sometimes had Luke (my youngest) strapped in the carrier.
+Especially since I always needed two arms free and sometimes had been wearing Luke (my youngest).

 - Double stroller – This was a tough choice, and I have tried several.
 I had to have the jogging one where they were side by side, but I also had to have the inline one.
 Well, I didn’t love either of them after using them for some time, so here is why: